 There is one more crucial kind of data that FlexMeasures needs to know about: What are the current states of flexible devices?
 For example, a battery has a certain state of charge, which is relevant to describe the flexibility that the battery currently has.
+In our terminology, this is called the "flex model" and you can read more at Describing flexibility.

-Owners of such devices can post these states along with triggering the creation of a new schedule, to [POST] /schedules/trigger.
+Owners of such devices can post the flex model along with triggering the creation of a new schedule, to [POST] /schedules/trigger.
 The URL might look like this: